VladmirPutgang/My-Learning-Tracker/log.md

 + Finished the Microsoft github intro class.
 I had previously found this repository, and wanted to fork this for my own use.

-+ First day of the best week ever with #100Devs
++ In Class: First day of the best week ever with #100Devs

-+ Reviewed Arrays, Objects, Methods, and touched on APIs
++ In Class: Reviewed Arrays, Objects, Methods, and touched on APIs

 ----------------------------------------------------------